-- Masaryk University Brno (Faculty of Economics and Administration, Faculty of Science) MU - > Institute for Transport Economics, Geography and Policy ITREGEP - ➢ Institute of Tourism INCERU - > Institute for Public Administration IVS - > Masaryk University Experimental Economic Laboratory MUEEL - Charles University Prague (Faculty of Social Sciences, Faculty of Science) UK - working group from the Wirtschaftsuniversität Wien WU - working group from the University of Žilina $\check{Z}U$ - working group from the University of South Bohemia, České Budějovice JČU - working group from Comenius University in Bratislava, Bratislava UKB - o working group from Uniwersytet Jagielloński, Kraków JU
+- Masaryk University Brno (Faculty of Economics and Administration, Faculty of Science) MUNI - > Institute for Transport Economics, Geography and Policy ITREGEP - ➢ Institute of Tourism INCERU - > Institute for Public Administration IVS - > Masaryk University Experimental Economic Laboratory MUEEL - Charles University Prague (Faculty of Social Sciences, Faculty of Science) CUNI - working group from the Institute for Transport Studies, University of Leeds ITS - $\circ$ working group from the Wirtschaftsuniversität Wien WU - working group from the University of Žilina in Žilina $\check{Z}U$ - working group from the University of South Bohemia, České Budějovice JČU - working group from Comenius University in Bratislava, Bratislava UKB - o working group from Uniwersytet Jagielloński, Kraków JU

-Corporations with a financial contribution:
+• Corporations with a financial contribution:

 - České dráhy, a.s.
 (Czech Railways) ČD

 - o Železničná spoločnosť Slovensko, a. s.
 (Slovak Railways) ZSSK

 - Oltis Group, a.s.
 OG

 - Corporations without financial participation:

-- Siemens, s.r.o SIEM
+- Siemens Mobility, s.r.o SIEM

 - The City of Brno MMB

 - Cooperating institutions:

 - The Ministry of Transport of the Czech Republic MD

-- o Správa železniční dopravní cesty, s.o.
-(Czech infrastructure manager) SŽDC
+- Správa železnic (Czech infrastructure manager) SŽ

 - Czech Tourist Authority CzechTourism CzT

 The cooperation of the project partners will be organized on a closer and wider platform.
-The basis of the closer platform will be cooperation between the applicant and selected entities, which have accepted the role of partner in the submitted project, within the joint workplace of MU and CU - the Institute for Transport Economics, Geography and Policy.
+The basis of the closer platform will be cooperation between the applicant and selected entities, which have accepted the role of partner in the submitted project, within the joint workplace of MUNI and CUNI - the Institute for Transport Economics, Geography and Policy.
 Collaboration within the wider platform will also include all other partners and collaborating institutions (see Chart 1).
 Creating a closer and wider platform will not limit the cooperation with other subjects; on the contrary, a wider, dynamic network of cooperating entities will emerge through the synergy effect.